Citroën Xsara Picasso: Sales, Production and in popular culture

+On 21 September 2015, Steve Middleton was riding his moped near Bransholme Fire Station in Noddle Hill Way, Kingston upon Hull.
+When overtaking a few cars at the end of a roundabout, a red Xsara Picasso which was being driven by Ronnie Pickering started honking the horn at him with a seemingly annoyed expression on his face.
+The moped made a right turn into a housing estate in Bransholme, where it turned into a verbal altercation between Steve Middleton and Ronnie Pickering with Ronnie uttering the phrases “Do you know who I am?”
+“I’m Ronnie Pickering”.
+The video was uploaded to Steve’s YouTube channel and amassed over 20 million views.

+In 2019, the Hull City Council unveiled a plaque dedicated to the incident with them openly stating that Ronnie Pickering was driving a Red Citroen Xsara Picasso.

 South America

 Since 2001, the Xsara Picasso was produced in Porto Real, Brazil for the market in Latin America, where it was the top selling vehicle in its class for a while.

 In December 2002, Citroën do Brasil launched a limited edition called Xsara Picasso Etoile, celebrating the victory of Lula from the PT at the 2002 Brazilian presidential election.

 The model was restyled again in 2007 in China and South America, with the grille adopting wide chrome bars.

 Name

 The Picasso name was licensed from the family of Pablo Picasso, which created significant international publicity at the time of the car's launch, as not all the Picasso family were happy with the association of the artist's name with a car, when his granddaughter Marina attempted to sue her uncle Claude in April 1999.

 Pablo Picasso was originally associated with Citroën in the 1960s when he painted a Citroën DS with "The wreaths of Peace".